Will the Bucks cover the spread vs. the Pacers? Promo Codes, Betting Trends, Records ATS

 Bucks Betting Records & Stats

-- Milwaukee's games this season have featured more combined points than this contest's total of 254.5 points five times.
+- Milwaukee and its opponents have scored more than 258.5 points in four of 23 games this season.

-- Milwaukee has an average total of 240.6 in its contests this year, 13.9 fewer points than this game's over/under.
+- Milwaukee has had an average of 241.8 points in its games this season, 16.7 fewer than this matchup's total.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!